 Procurement considerations include:

 Today’s consumers expect businesses to conform to certain standards, and sourcing scandals can be fatal.
 Distasteful stories of sweatshops or destructive mining processes sweep social media like wildfire, burning customer trust in its wake.
 Procurement department responsibilities include ensuring that company values are upheld and raw materials are sourced in ethical, legal, and customer-approved ways.

 What is the optimal method of delivery, factoring in time, cost, taxes and tariffs, risk, and ethical considerations?
 Procurement departments determine the most efficient and timely ways to receive goods.

 In some industries, it can be acceptable to cut corners to save money.
 Tee shirts made of thinner fabric, for example, are harmless and cheaper fabric may even appeal to buyers.
 In other industries, quality of materials is the single most important consideration.
 Building projects and food products are examples of industries where cutting quality can be dangerous.
 Procurement strategy includes identifying the best possible quality at the lowest price.

 Comprehensive procurement strategy identifies spend categories and sets protocols for purchasing based on category, expected purchases, or dollar amounts.
 Tight control eliminates maverick spending and unapproved purchasing while simplifying expected purchases.

 Procurement strategy facilitates ordering and eliminates bottlenecks by establishing governing rules for automated purchases and defining the process for goods and services requiring approval.

-Procurement strategy seeks to streamline operations by defining every aspect of the supply chain and setting protocols for purchase requisition, automated spend, approval process, and optimal delivery options.
+A strategic approach to procurement seeks to streamline operations by defining every aspect of the supply chain and setting protocols for purchase requisition, automated spend, approval process, and optimal delivery options.

 With our powerful software, procurement has never been easier.
 Streamline your Procure-to-Pay process.Find Out How